JimDesu/basis-lang/README.md

 ```
 .fail                              ; no message
 .fail DivByZero                    ; message, no payload
-.fail BoundError: (Widget: x, y)   ; message with constructed payload
+.fail BoundError <- (Widget: x, y) ; message with constructed (owned) payload
 ```

-`.fail` takes a message — either a message identifier alone (no payload), or a message identifier followed by `:` and a payload expression — or may be used alone with no message at all.
-The message identifier is always required when a payload is supplied: a raw value cannot be passed to `.fail` without a message identifier preceding it.
+`.fail` takes a message — either a message identifier alone (no payload), or a message identifier followed by a placement operator and a payload expression: `<-` for a payload the failure *owns*, `<<-` for one it merely *views* (§4.8) — or may be used alone with no message at all.
+The message identifier is always required when a payload is supplied: a raw value cannot be passed to `.fail` without a message identifier governing it.
 When a payload expression's evaluation itself fails, *that* failure propagates rather than the intended one.

 ### 4.2 Failure marks on commands